Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 1. You are constantly seeking validation

-You constantly seek reassurance and validation from your partner.
+You constantly seek reassurance and emotional validation from your partner.
 For instance, you expect frequent compliments about your qualities (appearance or intelligence) and abilities (driving or cooking skills) and when your partner does not offer you the validation you seek (either consciously or subconsciously), it can trigger feelings of insecurity.

 You find yourself wanting your partner’s attention and feeling uncomfortable when you are left on your own.
 Being needy and clingy is a clear sign of emotional insecurity.
 It can have its roots in childhood neglect and abandonment.
-It is also possible that this need for attention and consequent insecurity when that need is unmet is stemming from your partner’s disregard for your emotional needs in the relationship.
+It is also possible that this need for attention and consequent insecurity when that need is unmet stems from your partner’s disregard for your emotional needs in the relationship.

 3. You are terrified of losing them